Royal Malta Artillery: World War II

-Post War Service in Germany
+Post-war service in Germany

 1 Regiment Royal Malta Artillery served in Germany within BAOR from 1962 to 1970.
 In 1968 the then Prime Minister of Malta George Borg Olivier visited the Regiment in its barracks in Mulheim, and announced that the 1st Regiment RMA would cease to be part of the British Army of the Rhine in 1970 and could return to Malta to form the core of its land forces.
 500 officers and men from the Royal Malta Artillery took their oath of allegiance and were enlisted in the Malta Land Force (MLF) on 1 October 1970.
 Maltese Engineer and Signals personnel were also absorbed into the force that day.

-WWII Uniforms and Equipment
+WWII uniforms and equipment

 During World War II the RMA wore the same uniform as the British Army.

 Most, if not all units stationed in Malta during World War II including the RMA had adopted a unique camouflage pattern on their helmets.
 This pattern attempted to replicate the rubble walls that are still commonly used to separate fields and properties in Malta.
 It was also applied to vehicles, bunkers and anti-aircraft guns.

-WWII Small Arms
+WWII small arms

 During World War II the RMA used the same personal and crew-served weapons in service with the British Army.

-WWII Heavy Weapons
+WWII heavy weapons

-During World War II the RMA used light and heavy Anti-aircraft guns and searchlights to help defend the Island against air attack.
+During World War II the RMA used light and heavy anti-aircraft guns and searchlights to help defend the island against air attack.

 The RMA used a range of UK/US manufactured support vehicles as general duties and logistics support.
 They also manned a range of searchlight and target acquisition systems associated with the anti-aircraft artillery.